 It will give you an opportunity to see a whole new side of each other and boost your communication in marriage as you explore new avenues, whether it is going to the gym, canoeing, cooking, or crafting.

 On how to improve your communication skills, remember, as a married couple, you have the wonderful opportunity to complement one another.

 That means where one of you is weak or lacking in some way, the other can fill in so that together you make a complete unit.
 Working together and communicating with each other as a team you can achieve so much more than you could as two separate individuals.

 And while you are talking, hold hands or snuggle together on the couch.
 Physical touch is also a tip on how to improve communication in a relationship in an intimate way.

 A hand on a shoulder, holding each other’s hands, cuddle, or stroking shoulders or back can reinforce your love, while also helping you understand how to communicate better in a relationship and enhance intimacy.

 As you stay in touch physically you will have a better chance of connecting emotionally and mentally which will, in turn, enhance the level of communication in your marriage.

 When you and your spouse share the same faith and beliefs it can bring a sense of inspiration into your relationship.
 As you communicate together you will be able to spur one another on to stand up for your convictions and apply your faith in your daily lives.

 There are many married couples just like you and your spouse who are grappling with some of the very same communication struggles and issues that you are.
-Talk with like minded friends and find out what tips or strategies they have found helpful.
+Talk with like-minded friends and find out what tips or strategies for communication in marriage they have found helpful.